swampcoin/bwrgocoin/doc/build-unix.md

 ./autogen.sh
 ./configure
 make
-the NWO builds will be in the src and src/qt folders.
+the BWRGO builds will be in the src and src/qt folders.

 Do a  make clean before building a Windows wallet/daemon !